Durango Bill’s

 running repetitive, simple calculations for a very large number of

 trials.
-Thus, to evaluate what cards to hold/draw, a computer does not
+Thus, to evaluate what cards to hold/draw, a computer does

-force to generate all possible combinations, make the necessary
+to generate all possible combinations, make the necessary

 evaluations for each of these combinations, apply the probability